Trigus42/Private-LAN/guide/PiVPN.md

 If you use WireGuard for Windows you won't be able to access your LAN right away.
 You first need to add a route to your LAN via the tunnel:

-Execute as Admin in the Windows Command Prompt:
+Execute as admin in the Windows Command Prompt:

     route ADD <YOUR LAN> MASK <YOUR LANS SUBNET MASK> <THE WIREGAURD INTERFACE IP OF YOUR WG SERVER>